 The relationships, and directly experiencing how they deepen or altogether disappear over the course of time.
 I have this highfalutin sense that the work we do is contributing to culture and a broader contemporary conversation concerning meaning and truth.

 1969 has been in a protracted, intense period of expansion and growth.
 Publications, participation in more international art fairs, year-round exhibitions and programs for the main gallery and project space, residencies for our artists.
 The administrative pile-up is unbelievable, shipping absolutely sucks and nothing in the work load ever repeats - no two PDFs, installation designs, artworks and exhibitions are ever the same.
 Like other galleries our age, we need more staff.

-Do you have future plans for The Huts Magazine beyond what you are doing today?
+Do you have plans for 1969 Gallery beyond what it is today?

 One word: Barcelona